 Is Chase Private Client worth it?

 The invitation-only Chase Private Client can be worth it if you have at least $250,000 in liquid assets.
-Because your bank deposits will earn minimal interest, Private Client can be worth it if most of your balance is with J.P.
-Morgan You Invest.
+Because your bank deposits will earn minimal interest, Private Client can be worth it if most of your balance is with You Invest℠ by J.P.
+Morgan.

 The best reason to join Chase Private Client is for personal access to a banker and investment advisor.
 As you have a high net worth, having a personal plan can help you build wealth and preserve it for your family.